 |Average train ticket price||£15 (€16)|

 |Direct train||Yes, there are 12 direct trains a day|

-Trains from Sevilla to Cádiz cover the 61 miles (98 km) long trip taking on average 1 h 28 min with our travel partners like Renfe.
+Trains from Sevilla to Cádiz cover the 61 miles (98 km) long trip taking on average 1 h 28 min with our travel partners like Renfe Alvia, Renfe Torre del Oro, Renfe MD or Renfe.
 Normally, there are 12 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £13, you can find the cheapest train ticket for as low as £11.
+You can get the cheapest train tickets for this trip for as low as £14, but the average price of train tickets is £15.
 Travellers depart most frequently from Sevilla San Bernardo and arrive in Cadiz.

 Renfe is Spain’s national train provider operating freight and passenger trains on Spain’s extensive railway network as well as international routes to neighboring France and Portugal.
 Renfe has a wide range of ticket types to fit your budget like the Basic, Elige and Premium tickets.
 Renfe also offers discount cards like the Renfe Gold Card and +Renfe Youth Card 50 for qualified travellers.
 You can use these savings offers and discount cards on Omio when booking your Sevilla to Cádiz trip.
 Renfe has a vast fleet of trains with different levels of comfort, amenities and speed.
 The Renfe AVE trains run at high speed and serve long-distance routes, Alvia trains combine high-speed and normal speed trains serving domestic routes, Altaria serves domestic routes into southern Spain, Euromed offers domestic routes along the Mediterranean coast, Avant trains serve regional commuter routes and Trenhotel offers night train routes.